https://invisible-island.net/ncurses/man/

 error, mistaking the "-1" written to the standard output to

-indicate an absent or cancelled numeric capability for an
+indicate an absent or canceled numeric capability for an (unsigned)

 The various System V implementations (AIX, HP-UX, Solaris) use the same